QubOps/serverless-plugin-log-class/README.md

 log group will remain but unused.

-If you would like to remove the original log group, which would mean losing any exitsing logs, you can set the following option:
+If you would like to remove the original log group, which would mean losing any existing logs, you can set the following option:

 ```yaml
 custom: